apache/nifi-minifi/minifi-toolkit/minifi-toolkit-assembly/README.md

       Valid commands include:
       transform: Transform template xml into MiNiFi config YAML
       validate: Validate config YAML
+      upgrade: Upgrade a previous version YAML to the latest

+Configs utilizing the bootstrap property replacement can pass in a properties file for proper validation.
+Any escaped values will not be persisted through upgrades.

 Note: Currently MiNiFi does not support external Input Ports or Output Ports.
 Any templates that contain these will fail transformation.